montybasquiart/alx-system_engineering-devops/command_line_for_the_win/README.md

 # Command line for the win

-## A README file describing the the steps followed to use the SFTP command-line
+## A README file describing the steps followed to use the SFTP command-line

-1. STFP which stands for **Secure File Transfer Protocol** is a protocol built\
-into SSH that can implement FTP commands over secure connection, securely acces-\
-sing, transferring and managing large files and sensitive data.
+   STFP which stands for **Secure File Transfer Protocol** is a protocol built into SSH that can implement FTP commands over secure connection, securely accessing, transferring and managing large files and sensitive data.
-In cases where you need to decide which protocol to use, SFTP is always prefer-\
-able to FTP because of its underlying security features to ride on an SSH\
+In cases where you need to decide which protocol to use, SFTP is always preferable to FTP because of its underlying security features to ride on an SSH connection.
-connection.

 ## How to Use the SFTP Command-line
-If you can establish connection to the machine using SSH, then you have\
-completed all of the necessary requirements necessary to use SFTP to manage\
+If you can establish connection to the machine using SSH, then you have completed all of the necessary requirements necessary to use SFTP to manage files.
-files.

 Enter your SSH Key
 ```
 $ ssh montybasquiart@alx_server
 ```
-Once you are able to connect that, it will require your password (key)
+Once you are able to connect, it will require your password (key)
 ```
 montybasquiart@alx_server password:
 ```